dentaku65/pelisalacartait/README.md

 ------------------------------------------------------------------
 **Cineblog01**:
-fixed with the new coded site, credits: zanzibar1982
+fixed with the new coded site, credits: zanzibar1982 [with plot]

 **Filmpertutti**:
 fixed with the new coded site plus categories, credits: zanzibar1982, dentaku65